iamshreeram/scala-starter/README.md

 ##### How?
 With the features of functional programming paradigm, Concurrency and Parallelism comes by default.

-Below are few key features of FP
+Below are few key features of Functional Programming

 First-Class Functions
 High-Order Functions